willwhitney/hackSwyp/README.md

 Here&rsquo;s how to get on the list:

 * Fork this repositry.
 * Add your name to the list.
-Literally edit the HTML:
+Literally edit `index.html`:

   `<li>Ethan Sherbondy</li>`